 I've gotten several questions lately about creatine nitrate by weight lifters who are wondering what it is and whether it's better than taking creatine monohydrate, which has been around for decades.
 In this review, I'll discuss the research on creatine nitrate and along the way discuss other related topics too.
-Hopefully this review will help shed light on whether creatine nitrate is right for you.
+Hopefully, this review will help shed light on whether creatine nitrate is right for you.

 What Is Creatine?

-Creatine – also called phospho-creatine -is a molecule that bypasses the usual energy generating pathways in cells (Krebs cycle, and glylcolysis).
+Creatine – also called phospho-creatine -is a molecule that bypasses the usual energy generating pathways in cells (Krebs cycle, and glycolysis).
 In bypassing these energy pathways, creatine is able to make ATP (our ultimate energy molecule) very quickly.

 This, in turn, improves muscle power output, allowing us to lift a heavier weight or sprint a little bit longer.

 Creatine is probably the most highly researched dietary supplement in the world with most studies showing it works when taken orally.
 Technically, creatine is an amino acid.
 It's considered a non-essential amino acid because we can make it.